sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 * https://github.com/sparkfabrik/dinghy-http-proxy

-Both projects are used by our internal docker-compose projects and they basically are in place to provide a direct connection from your localhost to containers just by using a `sparkfabrik.loc` tld domain.
+Both projects are used by our internal docker-compose projects and they basically are in place to provide a direct connection from your localhost to containers just by using a `.loc` tld domain.
+*It is important to remember* that all `.loc` domains are taken in charge from the dns resolvers, not just `sparkfabrik.loc`.

 The big difference here is that `dnsdock` can be easily used on Linux because your host can access docker containers network (eg: you can access a container by using its ip) but the same is not achievable on MacOS or Windows WSL because the networks are implemented in a very different way and between you and the containers exists a Linux VM.